Shivasaikira/Portfolio_Projects/Instagram-Analytics/Readme.md

 This project provides valuable insights into user behavior, engagement, and platform trends, helping Instagram optimize its features and improve user experience.

+Feel free to explore the SQL queries and results in the project files. 📁

+🚀 Let's make Instagram even more amazing! 📸📈🤖